-For almost fifty years the Swiss Federal Research Institute WSL has been investigating small torrential catchments in the pre-alpine valley Alptal, located in central Switzerland.
+For more than fifty years the Swiss Federal Research Institute WSL has been investigating small torrential catchments in the pre-alpine valley Alptal, located in central Switzerland.
 In the beginning, the main aim was to improve the understanding of flood formation in such first-order catchments and the role of the forest in this context.

 Later, the hydrological research in the Alptal valley focused on ecological and geomorphological questions also.
 For example, the water quality of the torrents and nitrogen deposition and export of the forest ecosystem have been monitored for decades.
 In all of these studies a particular attention has been payed to the snow cover in this pre-alpine area.
 Recently, the Alptal site has become an international hotspot for the investigation of bedload transport, geomorphology, runoff formation and isotope dynamics of torrent catchments.